Coin Operated Arcade Machines, Arcade Games, Video Arcade Games, Amusements, Sport Games, Vending Machines and Game Room Equipment For Sale

 pinball is introduced.

-D. Gottlieb.
-The add-a-ball award was developed to counter various laws in effect
+The add-a-ball award was developed to counter various laws in effect during this

-during this period that made it illegal for a game to award replays in certain parts
+period that made it illegal for a game to award replays in certain parts of the country

-of the country because it was consider a "gambling" activity.
+because it was consider a "gambling" activity, especially in

 1963 - The first "spinners" on a pinball playfield are introduced.